 Like all people, I have had my share of heartaches and pain.
 I have learned to fake it till you make it and to try laughing instead of crying.
 It keeps one going.
 Life is beautiful and I would like to live it again.

-Special thanks to someone who inspired me, my Angel Unaware.
+Special thanks to that someone who inspired me, my Angel Unaware.
 God Bless you.